MENU

 (FAQ) Answers about NABCEP Certifications and the Associate Installer Credential

-Frequently Asked Questions about our NABCEP Certifications and the Associate Installer Credential
+Frequently Asked Questions about NABCEP Certifications and Certificates.

-Our Certifications are backed by the highest standard of professionalism and competency in the solar electric (PV) industry through state-of-the-art, accredited training programs and online classes.
+NABCEP Certifications are the highest standard of professionalism and competency in the solar electric (PV) industry.
+Our online courses are written to their job task analysis for each of those certifications.

 What’s the difference between a Certificate and Certification?

 Certificates are proof that a person has completed a solar PV training course, and has achieved a high level of knowledge about solar.
-Few people are hired into the industry without some formal training, and providing a certificate of that training to the prospective employer.
+Few people are hired into the industry without some formal training.
+A completion certificate of that training opens doors to the prospective employers.

 Certification means a person has successfully met the education and experience requirements set forth by NABCEP and has passed one of the NABCEP certification exams.

 All schools can provide a certificate of completion.
-Only IREC accredited schools can provide certificates of completion that count toward NABCEP Certification requirements.
+Only IREC credentialed or NABCEP approved schools can provide certificates of completion that count toward NABCEP Certification requirements.
 Certification is granted by the North American Board of Certified Energy Practitioners (NABCEP) after passing the NABCEP Certification Exam.
 NABCEP certification is recognized worldwide, and as the top certification in the U.S.

-Look for the IREC logo, or ask the training provider if the course you want is accredited.
-Recognized accreditation organizations are the Interstate Renewable Energy Council (IREC), or are courses taught by an IREC Certified Master PV Trainer.
-Others are state accredited college technical programs that are typically one or two year educational programs.
+Look for the IREC logo with the IREC mark for Master Trainer or Mater Instructor.
+Recognized accredited organizations with the Interstate Renewable Energy Council (IREC), or courses taught by an IREC Certified Master PV Trainer.
+Also state accredited technical college programs that are typically one or two years in length.

-Solairgen’s IREC Accredited classes are as follows and the trainer is an IREC Certified Master PV Trainer:
+Solairgen’s classes are taught by an IREC Certified Master PV Trainer:

 • PV201 Online Design and Installation (Introductory)